-Every week I look for a real estate subject that will help Berks County home buyers and sellers better understand the dynamics of my industry.
+Every week I look for a real estate subject that will help Berks County home buyers and sellers better understand the dynamics of the real estate industry.
 I did not have to look far this week.
-It again became apparent that many Berks County home sellers do not fully understand what a seller credit to a home buyer is.
+It again became apparent that many Berks County home sellers do not fully understand what a seller credit to a home buyer is and how it affects a home sale.

 What it is: Seller credit is the practice of crediting a home buyer a percentage or fixed amount of the sale price from the proceeds of the seller’s property.